Jaydeeqt/online-voting-system/README.md

 - Users can view voting poll
 - Easy management

-# How to run the online voting management system
+# How to run the online voting system
 - Download the codes
 - Then extract the code folder in your pc.
 - Copy the extracted folder and paste it in the /xampp/htdocs.